Categories

 Alexander Hamilton served as the nation’s first Secretary of Treasury.
 Although he never operated out of the current Treasury Building, the building stands in his honor.
 You can get a glimpse of the Hamilton statue standing outside in the south plaza.

-The Department of Treasury also offers tours of the building.
+The Department of the Treasury also offers tours of the building.
 You must register in advance with your Congressional Office.
 Learn more about how to book a tour.

 Take the Ultimate Walking Tour